ysabelwang/ysabelwang.github.io/hobbies.md

 <br>

 I am an omnivorous reader (physics, geography, history, novel).
 But currently finding time to read at noon and evening is difficult for me due to the increasingly tight schedule.
 I am interested in theoretical physics but getting bad score in high school.
+See also my [reading list](https://book.douban.com/people/226630102/)

 ## Miscellaneous